jazasnow/tfcb2020_capstone-project/README.md

-# Observing tumor severity, size, and location data of triple negative breast cancers in comparison to estrogen-receptor positive breast cancers.
+# Observing tumor severity, size, and location data of triple negative breast cancers in comparison to estrogen-receptor positive breast cancers
 Capstone Project for TFCB 2020

 Jazmine A. Snow